GeoHistoricalData/gallipy/README.md

 **Monadic objects**

 All methods available from `Resource` return `Either` monadic objects for synchronous methods and `Future` objects for asynchronous ones.
 I won't go into details about monades here because, honestly, I don't know much.
-Again, read [this](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) if you want to go further.
+Again, read [this](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) for more details & explanations.

 There's really ong things to know : any monade M[a] defines three functions
 - `map: (a -> b) -> (M[a] -> M[b])` which takes a function that transform a to b promote it to a new function that apply to M[a] and returns M[b]